 The RIT1 protein is not only mutated in lung cancer, but also in a human developmental disease called Noonan's Syndrome, named for renowned UK pediatric cardiologist Jacqueline Noonan.

 In this podcast, Andres talks about why he never gave up on RIT1 and what protein mutations like RIT1 mean for personalized medicine.
+Text transcript.

 In this podcast we’ll meet two UK undergraduates who share their stories of why they got involved in research and what they gained from the experience.